qujia7/qujia7.github.io/_pages/about.md

 </blockquote>

-I am a KIPAC Fellow at SLAC in Stanford University
-My research focuses on turning microwave data collected from telescopes into insights about our Universe.
+I am a KIPAC Fellow at [SLAC](https://www6.slac.stanford.edu/) in Stanford University My research focuses on turning microwave data collected from telescopes into insights about our Universe.

-I am a member of the Simons Observatory and the Atacama Cosmology Telescope.
+I am a member of the Atacama Cosmology Telescope and The Simons Observatory where I act as the co-lead of the CMB lensing working group.

 **About me**
 * 2023-2024: Postdoctoral fellow, University of Cambridge